Nura Rupert

 Works by Nura have been featured in exhibitions since 2000, in many of Australia's major cities and also in cities in the United Kingdom.
 Her work is held in several major collections, including Flinders University, the Art Gallery of South Australia, the National Gallery of Australia, the National Museum of Australia, and Parliament House in Canberra.
 Prints by Nura were chosen as finalists for the National Aboriginal & Torres Strait Islander Art Awards in 2006 and 2007, and the Western Australian Indigenous Art Awards in 2010.
+Nura's work has been offered at auction multiple times, with realized prices ranging from 227 USD to 3,320 USD, depending on the size and medium of the artwork.
+Since 2010 the record price for this artist at auction is 3,320 USD for MAMU TJUTA / LOTS OF SPOOKY SPIRITS!, sold at Deutscher & Hackett, Melbourne in 2014.